nttcslab-sp/kaldiio/README.md

 ## Introduction
 ### What is this?
 What are `ark` and `scp`?
-This is a IO module for `Kaldi-ark` and `Kaldi-scp` implemented in pure Python language.
+This is an IO module for `Kaldi-ark` and `Kaldi-scp` implemented in pure Python language.
 `ark` and `scp` are file formats used in [kaldi](https://github.com/kaldi-asr/kaldi) in order to archive some objects, and they are typically used for dumping feature matrices.

 More detail about the File-IO in `Kaldi`: http://kaldi-asr.org/doc/io.html